-that remove information about racially-imbalanced characteristics from job applications can do more harm than good for minority job-seekers.9 Advocates for these policies seem to think that in the absence of information, employers will assume the best about all job applicants.
+Our study therefore contributes to a growing literature showing that well-intentioned policies that remove information about racially-imbalanced characteristics from job applications can do more harm than good for minority job-seekers.
+Advocates for these policies seem to think that in the absence of information, employers will assume the best about all job applicants.
 This is often not the case.
 In the above examples, providing information about characteristics that are less favorable, on average, among black job-seekers - criminal records, drug tests, and credit histories - actually helped black men and black women find jobs.
 These outcomes are what we would expect from standard statistical discrimination models.
 More information helps the best job candidates avoid discrimination.

 The availability of criminal records is just one facet of an ongoing debate about data availability.
 Improvements in data storage and internet access have made a vast array of information about our pasts readily available to those in our present, including to potential employers, love interests, advertisers, and fraudsters.
 This often seems unfair to those who - like many ex-offenders - are trying to put their pasts behind them.
 The policy debate about whether and how to limit this data availability is complicated both by free speech concerns and logistical issues - once information is distributed publicly, what are the chances of being able to make it private again?
-Even so, a great deal of effort has gone into defining who should have access to particular data, often with the goal of improving the economic outcomes of disadvantaged groups.10 As this and related studies have shown, well-intentioned policies of this sort often have unintended consequences, and providing more information is often a better strategy.
+Even so, a great